Best Multilingual Video Interview Software for Global Hiring in 2026

 Here are the key criteria to compare.

-Start by asking what the tool actually runs.
+Start by checking what type of interview the tool actually supports.

 2. Candidate-Language Interview Experience